-A system in contact with a heat bath - the partition function - definition of the entropy in the canonical ensemble - the bridge to thermodynamics through partition function - condition for thermal equilibrium - thermodynamic quantities from partition function - case of a two level system - single particle in a one dimensional box - single particle in a three dimensional box - single particle in a three dimensional box - expression for heat and work - rotational energy levels for diatomic molecules - vibrational energy levels for diatomic molecules - factorizing the partition function - equipartition theorem - minimizing the free energy.
+A system in contact with a heat bath - the partition function - definition of the entropy in the canonical ensemble - the bridge to thermodynamics through partition function - condition for thermal equilibrium - thermodynamic quantities from partition function - case of a two level system - single particle in a one dimensional box - single particle in a three dimensional box - expression for heat and work - rotational energy levels for diatomic molecules - vibrational energy levels for diatomic molecules - factorizing the partition function - equipartition theorem - minimizing the free energy.

-Introductory Statistical Mechanics, R. Bowley & M.Sanchez, 2nd Edn.
+1. Introductory Statistical Mechanics, R. Bowley & M.Sanchez, 2nd Edn.
 2007, Oxford University Press, Indian Edition, (Chapter 5)